 Affirmations for Families

-Feeling appreciated when caring for someone with memory challenges, who may not be able to express their gratitude, may sometimes feel discouraging.
-Of course, this is unintentional by someone receiving care, but the need to feel appreciated in such an important role is essential and necessary for self-care.
+Feeling appreciated when supporting someone living with memory loss can sometimes be a challenge, and often the person living with memory loss may not be able to express gratitude, and at times will exhibit the opposite of gratitude.
+Of course this is unintentional by someone receiving care, but the need to feel appreciated is important and necessary for self-care.

-Affirmations are one way that can help motivate, inspire, and increase optimism throughout the day.
-An affirmation is simply a positive statement or phrase said to oneself (aloud or silently) that can be said any time of day, during any situation, and can be a wonderful replacement for negative self-talk that may try to sneak its way into a thought pattern.
+Affirmations are one way that family members can stay motivated and inspired with increased optimism throughout the day.
+An affirmation is simply a positive statement or phrase said to oneself (aloud or silently).
+An affirming statement can be said any time of day, during any situation, and are a wonderful replacement for negative self-talk that may try to sneak its way into a thought pattern.

-Below are some short affirmations for you to say and a great reminder that what you do is important.
+Below are some short affirmations and a great reminder that caregiving is truly a super-power!

 - God’s power works best in my weakness.
 2 Corinthians 12:9